Norddeutscher Rundfunk: NDR history

 NDR2 and NDR3 (now NDR Kultur) continued as regional stations.

 These regional services were further subdivided with opt-outs for specific areas.
 NDR 1 Niedersachsen established regions based around Oldenburg-Ostfriesland-Bremen-Cuxhaven, Osnabrück-Emsland, greater Hanover, Braunschweig-southern Lower Saxony and northern Lower Saxony.
 NDR 1 Welle Nord was subdivided with studio centres in Flensburg, Heide, Norderstedt, Lübeck and Kiel.

 Roughly around 1983–1984, "Subways of Your Mind" was recorded from NDR2, with the title of the song remaining completely unknown until forty years after it was played on NDR2.

 On 30 September 1988 NDR introduced a Teletext service on its N3 television channel.
 Originally called Nordtext, it became NDR Text on 2 December 2001.
 The Teletext service also offers information for viewers in the Radio Bremen area under the title Radio Bremen Text.

 On 1 April 1989, NDR introduced its fourth radio service, NDR4.
 This service was later renamed NDR4 Info and since 2 June 2002 has been known as NDR Info.
 The station is a news and information service for the whole NDR region.

 On 1 January 1992, Mecklenburg-Vorpommern in former East Germany joined NDR as the fourth state in the organisation, where it replaced Fernsehen der DDR and Rundfunk der DDR.
 The area receives the main NDR radio and television stations, plus the regional NDR 1 Radio mV, which has subregions based in Schwerin, Rostock, Neubrandenburg and Greifswald.
 In October of the same year, SFB in Berlin stopped relaying the Nord 3 television service in favour of its own Berlin 1 TV channel.

 On 4 April 1994, NDR introduced N-Joy Radio (known simply as N-Joy since 2001), a radio station aimed at 14 to 29-year-old listeners.

 On 3 October 1997, NDR3 was relaunched as Radio 3, produced in co-operation with Ostdeutscher Rundfunk Brandenburg.
 At the end of 2000, SFB joined Radio 3.
 This arrangement lasted until ORB and SFB merged on 1 January 2003 and started its own classical and cultural network.
 NDR3 became NDR Kultur on 1 January 2003.

 On 1 November 2001, NDR and Radio Bremen launched a joint radio station, Nordwestradio, to serve Bremen and northwestern Lower Saxony.
 This service replaced Radio Bremen 2 and control of the service remains with Radio Bremen.

-NDR is the organization responsible within ARD for overseeing Germany's participation in the Eurovision Song Contest from 1996 to 2025, with responsibilities transferring to SWR from 2026 onwards.
-As such, following Germany's victory in the 55th annual contest, NDR organised the 56th annual contest on behalf of ARD.
+NDR is the organization within ARD which oversaw Germany's participation in the Eurovision Song Contest from 1996 to 2025.
+SWR took over that function from 2026 onwards.
+Following Germany's victory in the 55th annual contest, NDR organised the 56th annual contest on behalf of ARD.
 The contest was held in Düsseldorf on 10–14 May 2011 despite the city being located outside NDR's broadcasting area.